Easy Jambalaya Recipe

 Why?
 Some people struggle to cook rice evenly in a slow cooker.
 Sometimes the rice at the bottom turns to mush, before the rice on the top is fully cooked… So I’ve heard.

 If you have a good crockpot, and you know its habits like an old friend, it’s totally possible to cook perfect rice in the slow cooker.

-However, if you hardly ever use your slow cooker, I wouldn’t chance it.
-It takes less than one hour, and no extra work, to make perfect Jambalaya in a Dutch oven or heavy saucepot!
+However, if you hardly ever use your slow cooker, I would not chance it.
+It takes less than one hour, and no extra work, to make the perfect Jambalaya in a Dutch oven or heavy saucepot!

 Healthy Jambalaya Recipe Swaps

 Want to put your own spin on this recipe?
 Awesome!
 Here are some tips…

 This shrimp jambalaya is spicy, primarily because andouille sausages are spicy.
 I did add a little bit of cayenne pepper.